fivdi/pigpio/README.md

 # pigpio

-Fast GPIO, PWM, and servo control on the Raspberry Pi with Node.js.
+Fast GPIO, PWM, servo control, state change notification, and interrupt handling on the Raspberry Pi with Node.js.

 ## Features